Wood Panel Wall - Check Best Ideas on How to Paint Wood Paneling

 Choosing the right paint for wood paneling

 The previous era favoured brown and dark coloured boards.
 The wood paneling was usually coated only with varnish or wood stain.
 Such an interior design does not fit the contemporary standards.
 What is the reason for that?
-First of all, it is far too dark and too heavy, especially if boards cover not only walls but also the ceiling.
+First, it is far too dark and too heavy, especially if boards cover not only walls but also the ceiling.
 For this reason, painting wood paneling in a brighter color is a recommended solution.
 It’s a good idea to make the interior bigger and brighter.

 - Wood and metal acrylic paint - it is thinned with water and therefore does not generate unpleasant smell.
 Such products are safe for health and dry pretty fast.
 The final layer is smooth and solid.